DevMohamedAlHalabi/Bank-System-Main-Extension-1.1/README.md

-🏦 Bank System CLI – File-Based Banking Application إدارة عملاء ومعاملات بنكية عبر سطر الأوامر باستخدام لغة ++C
+🏦 Bank System CLI – File-Based Banking Application

-📖 Project Description | وصف المشروع
-🇺🇸 English
+🇺🇸 English Description
+📖 Project Overview
-This project is a Command-Line Banking System written in C++.
-It manages client accounts using file-based storage instead of databases, making it lightweight and easy to run in any environment.
-The system allows adding, updating, deleting, and searching for clients, as well as performing basic financial transactions like deposits and withdrawals.
+This project is a simple banking system written in C++ and running on the command line.
+It uses a text file to store client data instead of a database, making it lightweight and easy to run in any environment.
+The system allows client management (add, update, delete, search) and basic financial transactions such as deposits and withdrawals.

-It is designed as an educational project to demonstrate:

-File handling in C++

-Struct-based data modeling

-Menu-driven console applications

-Practical banking operations simulation

-🇸🇦 العربية
-هذا المشروع عبارة عن نظام بنكي عبر سطر الأوامر مكتوب بلغة ++C. يعتمد على تخزين البيانات في ملف نصي بدلًا من قواعد البيانات، مما يجعله خفيفًا وسهل التشغيل في أي بيئة. يتيح النظام إضافة العملاء، تعديل بياناتهم، حذفهم، والبحث عنهم، بالإضافة إلى تنفيذ معاملات مالية أساسية مثل الإيداع والسحب.

-تم تصميمه كمشروع تعليمي يوضح:

-التعامل مع الملفات في ++C

-استخدام الهياكل (Struct) لنمذجة البيانات

-بناء تطبيقات قائمة على القوائم عبر سطر الأوامر

-محاكاة العمليات البنكية بشكل عملي

-🔑 Features | الميزات
+🔑 Features
-➕ Add new clients | إضافة عملاء جدد
+➕ Add new clients

-✏️ Update client information | تعديل بيانات العملاء
+✏️ Update client information

-❌ Delete clients | حذف العملاء
+❌ Delete clients

-🔍 Search for clients by account number | البحث عن العملاء برقم الحساب
+🔍 Search clients by account number

-💰 Deposit and withdraw money | الإيداع والسحب
+💰 Deposit and withdraw money with balance validation

-📊 Show total balances | عرض إجمالي الأرصدة
+📊 Show total balances across all accounts

-📂 Data stored in Clients.txt | تخزين البيانات في ملف Clients.txt
+📂 Data stored in Clients.txt

-🛠️ Technologies Used | التقنيات المستخدمة
+🛠️ Technologies Used
 C++ Standard Library (<vector>, <fstream>, <string>)

-File I/O for persistent storage | التعامل مع الملفات للتخزين الدائم
+File I/O for persistent storage

 Console interaction (cin, cout, system("cls"))

-🚀 How to Run | كيفية التشغيل
+🚀 How to Run
-🇺🇸 English
 Clone the repository

 Compile the file: